jeremydaly/data-api-client/README.md

 SELECT `id`, `name`, `created` FROM `table_123abc` WHERE id > :id LIMIT 10
 ```

 You'll notice that we leave the *named parameters* alone.
-Anything that Data API and the RDSDataService Class currently handles, we defer to them.
+Anything that Data API and the `RDSDataService` Class currently handles, we defer to them.

 ### Batch Queries
-The RDSDataService Class provides a `batchExecuteStatement` method that allows you execute a prepared statement multiple times using different parameter sets.
+The `RDSDataService` Class provides a `batchExecuteStatement` method that allows you to execute a prepared statement multiple times using different parameter sets.
 This is only allowed for `INSERT`, `UPDATE` and `DELETE` queries, but is much more efficient than issuing multiple `executeStatement` calls.
 The Data API Client handles the switching for you based on *how* you send in your parameters.

 To issue a batch query, use the `query()` method (either by passing an object or using the two arity form), and provide multiple parameter sets as nested arrays.
 For example, if you wanted to update multiple records at once, your query might look like this: